jackobailey/half_life/README.md

 ## Abstract

-One long-standing assumption dominates economic voting research: that voters are retrospective and myopic.
-Recent research attempts to test this assumption to varying success.
-In the present article, I specify a new type of model that allows the economic vote to decay as voters' economic time frames increase.
-Consistent with voter myopia, I find that the economic vote is strongest where this time frame is shortest.
-The economic vote is strongest in the immediate present.
-After one and a half years, it falls by half.
-After five years, it is practically-equivalent to zero.
-This, I argue, shows that voters are less myopic than past research would have us believe.
-Still, there is some cause for concern: these time frames remain short enough that government might receive undeserved leeway for mistakes that they make early in their terms in office.
+Most economic voting research assumes that voters are retrospective and myopic.
+That is, they focus only on the recent past.
+Yet testing these assumptions is difficult.
+I specify a new type of model that draws on insights from the physical sciences.
+This allows me to estimate both the economic vote and voter myopia at the same time.
+I show that voter myopia is real: the economic vote is strongest where economic time frames are short.
+With a one and half year time frame, the effect falls by half.
+With a five year time frame, it is practically-equivalent to zero.
+Though this might imply that voters are less myopic that past research would have had us believe, there is still cause for concern.
+Indeed, voters' economic time frames remain short enough to allow governments to receive undue leeway for mistakes they make early in their time in office.

 ## Notes